History of Spain (1808–1874): Spanish American independence (1810–1833)

 Mexico, Peru, Ecuador, and Central America still remained under Spanish control in 1820.
-King Ferdinand, however, was dissatisfied with the loss of so much of the Empire and resolved to retake it; a large expedition was assembled in Cádiz with the aim of reconquest.
+King Ferdinand VII, however, was dissatisfied with the loss of so much of the Empire and resolved to retake it; a large expedition was assembled in Cádiz with the aim of reconquest.
 However the army was to create political problems of its own.

 José de San Martín, who had already helped to liberate Chile and Argentina, entered Peru in 1820.
 In 1821, the inhabitants of Lima invited him and his soldiers to the city.
 The viceroy fled into the interior of the country.
 From there he resisted successfully, and it was only with the arrival of Simón Bolívar and Antonio José de Sucre in 1823 that the Spanish royalist forces were defeated at the battles of Junin and Ayacucho, where the entire Spanish Army of Peru and the Viceroy were captured.
 The Battle of Ayacucho signified the end of the Spanish Empire on the American mainland.

 Although Mexico had been in revolt in 1811 under Miguel Hidalgo y Costilla, resistance to Spanish rule had largely been confined to small guerrilla bands in the countryside.
 The coup in Spain did not change the centralized policies of the government of Trieno Liberal in Madrid and many Mexicans were disappointed.
 In 1821, Mexico led by Agustin de Iturbide and Vincente Guerrero presented the Plan de Iguala, calling for an independent Mexican monarchy, in response to the centralism and fears of the liberalism and anticlericalism in Spain.
 The liberal government of Spain showed less interest in the military reconquest of the colonies than Ferdinand, although it rejected the independence of Mexico in the failed Treaty of Córdoba.
 The last bastion of San Juan de Ulúa resisted to 1825, and Isidro Barradas tried to recapture Mexico from Cuba in 1829.
-With the king's death in 1833 Spain finally abandoned all plans of military re-conquest.
+With the king Ferdinand VII's death in 1833 Spain finally abandoned all plans of military re-conquest.